 Once the theoretical model has been proved effective, initial proofs of concept and prototypes are created with 3D printing or other rapid prototyping methods.
 These are then used to conduct laboratory and real-life tests to evaluate the component’s properties, proving its ability to meet the initial customer requirements.

-Unsurprisingly, the protocols for testing are not standardised as the testing requirements will vary greatly depending on the project specifications set in the initial planning phases.
+Unsurprisingly, the protocols for testing are not standardized as the testing requirements will vary greatly depending on the project specifications set in the initial planning phases.
 Therefore, the manufacturer should work closely with the customer to define what tests are required.
 To guarantee the delivery of a high-quality solution, specific quality standards may be applied, even if no certification is required.

-Based on the results obtained, the component design or the production method may be further optimised, in order to improve the product performance or the repeatability and reproducibility of the manufacturing process.
+Based on the results obtained, the component design or the production method may be further optimized, in order to improve the product performance or the repeatability and reproducibility of the manufacturing process.
 Once the final, optimal component design has been reached, the manufacturer will create a new, unique part number that identifies the component and proceed to manufacturing and supplying the first batches.

-Skilled tunnel component experts can deliver high-quality customised components in a short time, in order to enable an agile tunnel construction.
+Skilled tunnel component experts can deliver high-quality customized components in a short time, in order to enable an agile tunnel construction.
 Generally, the entire development process can be completed within one or two months, for modification of existing components, or in eight to 24 months for the creation of innovative solutions, as more tests are required.

-The different stages in the realisation of bespoke components require different skills and ranges of expertise.
+The different stages in the realization of bespoke components require different skills and ranges of expertise.
 This often means that customers need to contact different parties concerning component specification consultations, design, prototyping, testing, and manufacturing of the final product.
 Specialist companies such as Optimas’ Tunnel Division can provide a single point of contact for all these activities.